rachaelkalicun/rachaelkalicun.com/src/_evercooked/2025-02-27-introducing-evercooked.md

 Beyond personal connections, there’s a bigger need to preserve and share food traditions.
 Here’s why I believe this is so important:

 On an individual level, preserving food traditions helps create a connection to heritage and identity.
 It nurtures memory, creativity, and a sense of belonging.
 On a societal level, these traditions foster empathy and understanding across generations, cultures, and ethnicities.
-Evercooked is about more than just sharing recipes.
+[Evercooked](https://www.evercooked.com/){:target="_blank"} is about more than just sharing recipes.
 It is about addressing real challenges:

 - **Preserving and sharing food traditions:** With each generation, irreplaceable knowledge disappears, making it more urgent than ever to document and pass on these stories.
 - **Fostering meaningful connections:** Social media is filled with passive consumption.
 How can we enable real engagement and shared experiences?